-He began his managerial career by working as an interpreter under the tutelage of the late Bobby Robson at both Sporting and Porto in Portugal, before following him to Barcelona.
+He began his managerial career by assisting the late Bobby Robson at both Sporting and Porto in Portugal, before following him to Barcelona.

-Charismatic and controversial in equal measure, Blues fans took the self-appointed Special One to their hearts instantly.
+Charismatic and outspoken, the Blues fans took the self-appointed Special One to their hearts instantly.

 His first game in charge couldn't have been any tougher, with Manchester United the visitors to the Bridge, but an Eidur Gudjohnsen goal was enough to secure a 1-0 win, ensuring Mourinho's reign was off to a flying start.